Denmark zoo asks public to donate unwanted small pets or horses to feed captive predators

 Horses to be donated for animal food must not have been treated for illness for at least a month, and are subject to size restrictions, the zoo said on its website.
 They must also be in a condition where it is safe for them to be transported.

-Given that the horse is a donation, the donor can receive a tax deduction for the value of the horse.
+Given that the horse is a donation, the donor can receive a tax deduction for its value.

 "Our needs vary throughout the year, and there may be a waiting list," Aalborg Zoo said.